CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: INTRODUCTION

-\begin{itemize} \item Camera pose regressors seem to memorize training set like image retrievals algorithms do instead of reasoning about the 3D environment~\cite{Sattler2019}.
-Consequently, these networks fail to generalize on areas close but slightly different from the training set of poses. \item These models implicitly assume that the scene is static: images with same poses should look the same.
-However, dynamic objects like vehicles and pedestrians, modification of the scene, weather conditions or different illumination break this assumption and result in increased number of failure. \item Poses predicted by learning are not as accurate as structure-based methods~\cite{Sattler2018}.
-In addition to larger error, they generate many outliers very far from the actual camera poses, so that trajectories are not consistent over time (in particular for monocular methods).
-For instance, PoseNet~\cite{PoseNet} and MapNet~\cite{mapnet2018} present high mean and median errors on benchmarks when no post-processing is applied. \end{itemize}
+However, poses predicted by learning are not as accurate as structure-based methods~\cite{Sattler2018}.
+In addition to making larger localization error, absolute pose regression generates outliers very far from the actual camera poses, so that trajectories are not consistent over time.
+These networks also fail to extrapolate outside of their training set boundaries and consequently struggle to outperform image retrieval baselines~\cite{Sattler2019}.
+Given a large and heterogeneous training dataset, CNNs are able to distinguish between static features useful for localization and transient observations depicted in the image (dynamic objects like vehicles and pedestrians, weather conditions or different illumination).
+But in practice such datasets are difficult to collect for localization tasks, resulting in an increased number of failures of pose regressors.

-In this paper, we propose a new pose regressor, named CoordiNet, specifically designed to solve the aforementioned limitations.
+In this paper, we propose a new pose regressor, named CoordiNet, designed to mitigate some of the aforementionned limitations.

-Even if camera pose regression is considered as a geometric task (2D to 3D matches between 2D image features and 3D points in the environment), pose regressors do not solve it using geometric reasoning~\cite{Sattler2019}.
-CNN are widely known for their ability to extract relevant features from images, but surprisingly they fail to solve trivial geometric tasks like retrieving the cartesian coordinate of a colored pixel in a white image~\cite{coordconv}.
-Our work builds up on the previous idea and extend it further to include geometrical reasoning deeper.
+Even if visual localization is considered as a geometric task (2D to 3D matches between 2D image features and 3D points in the environment), pose regressors do not solve it using geometric reasoning~\cite{Sattler2019}.
+CNNs are widely known for their ability to extract relevant features from images, but surprisingly they fail to solve trivial geometric tasks like retrieving the cartesian coordinate of a colored pixel in a white image~\cite{coordconv}.
+Our work builds up on the previous idea and embed geometrical hints in the architecture of camera pose regression CNN.
 Our proposed architecture takes advantage of the Cartesian representation of the image with the use of Coord Convolutions~\cite{coordconv} and spatial self-attention awareness thanks to a confidence-weighted average pooling~\cite{fc4} which replaces the standard global average pooling.